eecheve/eecheve/README.md

 ## 👋 Hi!
 My name is Emmanuel Echeverri.
-I am a Chemist with experience in Organic Synthesis & Catalysis, as well as in Computational Chemistry.
-During my Ph.D.
-I began exploring the realm of XR development and open source projects.
-I'm from Bogota (Colombia).
+I am a Chemistry Ph.D. candidate defending in August 2022.
+My doctoral dissertation focused on the design and development of VR Learning Environments.
+I am interested in the development of educational XR projects, data visualization and 3D modelling and animation.
 Find me on [LinkedIn](https://www.linkedin.com/in/emmanuel-echeverri-jimenez/)

 ## 👨‍🔬 Interests
 - Virtual Reality Learning Environments `Unity`, `Oculus Quest`, `Oculus Rift`